Melanoma

 Treatment of Secondary Melanoma

-When melanoma has spread to the bone, brain, or spine, Duke experts use advanced medical and surgical treatments to extend life for people who need specialized care.
+When melanoma has spread to the bone, brain, or spine, Duke experts use advanced medical and surgical treatments to extend and enhance the lives of people who need specialized care.

 Comprehensive Support